Chance-Constrained Set Multicover Problem: Deterministic Reformulations and Solution Approaches

-Note that condition \eqref{condition} that guarantees monotonicity of bounds for all values of $t$ is rather strong; as seen in Figure \ref{fig: convergence}, the sequence $g_t(x)$ does not exhibit monotonic behavior for smaller values of $t$.
-However, it can be demonstrated that, after a sufficient number of iterations, the sequence $g_t(x)$ will eventually become monotone increasing or decreasing for odd and even $t$, respectively.
+{Please note that condition \eqref{condition}, which guarantees the monotonicity of the bounds in \eqref{eq: ub} and \eqref{eq: lb}, is quite strong.
+As illustrated in Figure \ref{fig: convergence}, the sequence $g_t(x)$ typically does not exhibit monotonic behavior for smaller values of $t$.} However, it can be demonstrated that, after a sufficient number of iterations, the sequence $g_t(x)$ will eventually become monotonically increasing or decreasing for odd and even $t$, respectively.